Hank’s Pastries in Port Perry

 Hank’s Pastries Bake Shop

-One of the sweetest spots to check out when you visit Port Perry is Hank’s Pastries bakery.
-Hank’s is a family run business established in 1963.
+Hank’s Pastries bakery is one of the sweetest spots to check out when you visit Port Perry.
+Hank’s is a family-run business established in 1963.
 They have been serving many delicious baked goods to generations of residents and visitors to Port Perry.
 Hank’s offers its customers classic made-from-scratch baked goods done the old-fashioned way using natural ingredients with no fillers or preservatives.

 The Butter Tarts

-The butter tarts at Hank’s Pastries are a really nice-looking tart.
-They are well cooked, evenly baked with a nice light golden crust.
-There is no burnt sugar appearance or any other real imperfections.
+The butter tarts at Hank’s Pastries are a really nice-looking tarts.
+They are well-cooked, and evenly baked with a nice light golden crust.
+There is no burnt sugar appearance or any other natural imperfections.
 There is great consistency in the butter tarts that ensures each tart is as lovely as the next.

 The pastry is thin but firm enough to hold together nicely.
-The crust has a nice slight crispy texture, but still very light and flaky, with no greasiness.
-The flavour of the crust is very subtle, with nothing to overpower the experience.
+The crust has a nice, slightly crispy texture but is still very light and flaky, with no greasiness.
+The crust’s flavour is very subtle, with nothing to overpower the experience.

 These butter tarts are not very large, and the pastry shell is not very thick.
-The balance between crust to filling is fantastic, with a very consistent ratio from tart to tart.
+The balance between crust and filling is fantastic, with a consistent ratio from tart to tart.

 The butter tarts from Hank’s Pastries are a pretty satisfying little treat.
 They are sweet without being too overly sweet.
 The flavours for the crust and the filling together make for a tasty combination.
 You will delight in consuming these butter tarts very much.
-The chocolate chip is my favourite of the flavours.
-The butter tarts hold together nicely, and they travel fairly well – they look as good when you get home as they did in the store.
+Chocolate chip is my favourite of flavour.
+The butter tarts hold together nicely and travel fairly well – they look as good when you get home as they did in the store.
 And if you are eating in the car – no plate is required.

 Beyond the Butter Tarts